-- If an aircraft is leased to a flying club, a lease agreement should be crafted between the aircraft owner and the club.
-The resulting agreement should be written down to ensure a mutual understanding between both parties, and to ensure that specifics of the agreement can be referenced in the future should any points of contention arise. - If an aircraft is leased to a flying club, the lease should be exclusive to the club and have a term of at least one year.
-This will allow the club to enjoy owner-like privileges of the aircraft. - While the specifics of a lease should be negotiated and agreed with the aircraft owner, it is good practice to set the lease amount to provide a fair return, to the owner, for the club's exclusive use of the aircraft.
+- All members are equal in the ownership and operations of the club. - All members pay the same rates, dues and fees and have one vote in the running of the club. - The legacy practice of membership tiers, such as facility memberships, are not in alignment with the latest FAA guidance for flying clubs. - If the club leases aircraft, a formal lease agreement should be crafted between the legal entities of the aircraft owner and the club.
+The resulting agreement should be in written form to ensure mutual understanding between both parties, and to ensure that specifics of the agreement can be referenced in the future should any points of contention arise.
+Specifically, maintenance responsibilities should be clearly articulated. - If the club leases aircraft, the lease shall be exclusive to the club and have a term of at least one year.
+This will allow the club to enjoy owner-like privileges of the aircraft, as required by the FAA. - While the specifics of a lease should be negotiated and agreed with the aircraft owner, it is good practice to set the lease amount to provide a fair return to the owner for the club's exclusive use of the aircraft. - If the club owns aircraft, each member shall either own an equal share in the aircraft or shall own an equal share in the club (that owns the aircraft).
+For equality of operations, there can be no notion of any member owning more than other members.